alexandrefradet/alexandrefradet/README.md

 French dev from Lyon.
 Mostly working with Java / Angular in my day to day job.
-Interested and testing thinhs with docker, CI/CD, cloud (aws), ansible, clean code and much more...
+Interested and testing things with docker, CI/CD, cloud (aws), ansible, clean code and much more...

 [Mostly working on gitlab for my personnal projects](https://gitlab.com/alexandrefradet)